wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/GetStarted/GetStartedCSharpServiceLibrary.md

 * PCM single channel
 * Siren
 * SirenSR
-## <a name="Modes">Recognition Modes</a>
-**ShortPhrase mode:** an utterance up to 15 seconds long.
-As data is sent to the server, the client will receive multiple partial results and one final best result.
-**LongDictation mode:** an utterance up to 10 minutes long.
-As data is sent to the server, the client will receive multiple partial results and multiple final results, based on where the server indicates sentence pauses.

 ## <a name="Preferences">Preferences</a>
 To create a SpeechClient, you need to first create a Preferences object.
 The Preferences object is a set of parameters